I Was "Monitoring" 25+ Instagram Pages. I Was Just Wasting Time.

 So I built StoryDash — an Instagram story monitoring dashboard

+An internal dashboard.
 One screen.
-Every page, every story posted today, when each was last active, whether the spacing is clean.
-No app open.
+Every page, every story posted today, when each was last active, and whether the spacing is within the safe window.

 37 pages.
 96 stories today.
 21 pages active.
 The ones with nothing posted and the ones breaking spacing rules, right there, without opening Instagram once.